xNS5/School/PersonalProjects/ADBManager/README.md

 adb shell settings get global device_name To get device name Add -s flag then the phone's ID to do things to it

+Initial design was to use bash, but maybe java can be better.
+Or python depending on how easy it is to design a UI of some sort
+Use `adb shell ls -r /[directory]` to list files in the directory